faanross/faanross.github.io/content/course01/06_post_logs.md

 {{< figure src="/img/image089.png" title="" class="custom-figure" >}}

-First, we can see that all the entries are assigned the lowest warning level (`Verbose`) with a single expection that is categorized as `Warning`.
-Let's make a note to scrutinise this when we get to that entry.
+First, we can see that all the entries are assigned the lowest warning level (`Verbose`) with a single exception that is categorized as `Warning`.
+Let's make a note to scrutinize this when we get to that entry.

 The next obvious thing we can see is that every single event ID is the exact same - `4104`.
 This may seem strange but is actually expected - PowerShell ScriptBlock logging is indeed associated with Event `ID 4104`.